pflooky/data-caterer/README.md

   - Via self-hosted requires large image (10+ Gb)
 - Allow for delete from Queue or API
   - Ability to define a queue or endpoint that can delete the corresponding records
+- Postgres data type related errors
+  - spark converts to wrong data type when reading from postgres so fails to write back to postgres open_date_interval INTERVAL,
+      ERROR: column "open_date_interval" is of type interval but expression is of type character varying open_id UUID,
+      balance MONEY,
+      payload_json JSONB

 ## Challenges